DEM0NAssissan7/Gilbert-Engine/README.md

 Putting the gilbert engine in your program is quite easy as the entire engine is contained within a single .java file.

-To put the gilbert engine in your program, you will first need to look at "Install Instructions" above to continue.
+To put the gilbert engine in your program, you will first need to look at "Running Instructions" above to continue.

 After you install the engine into netbeans, take the GilbertEngine.java file and put it in the package you want to use it in.
-Next, look at the Example.java file in the Gilbert Java project in netbeans.
+Next, look at the Example.java file in the"Gilbert Java" project in netbeans.
 See how to use the program and implement them into your program.

 Disclaimer: The implementation is currently not available for GilbertJR or GilbertPRoJava